 If you’re thinking of starting your own small business, whether that be a bakery or a home care service, then planning is absolutely essential to the success of your enterprise.
 Many people often have business ideas and are all-too-eager to try and market their idea, but fail to prepare properly.
 There are several questions you need to ask yourself before you begin, and you should only pursue the project if you’re fully satisfied that the venture is genuinely right for you.
 If you’ve reached this conclusion, then read on!

 - Research, research, research.
 The best way to try and ascertain whether your business will succeed is to carry out research.
 You should first research the idea itself to determine whether or not you’re offering a unique product or service, or if you’re going to have to compete for customers.
 Some industries are heavily saturated and breaking into these is extremely difficult.
 If you think the venture is feasible, then it’s time to carry out some market research.
 Conducting both primary and secondary market research (or hiring a company to do it for you) enables you to better understand your target market and your competitors.
 It will also help you to identify potential difficulties you may face in starting your business.
-A cost effective and fast way to conduct this research is to use online surveys; there are a number of brands out there that have free software packages that allow the fast collaboration of data which will be crucial to your business.
+A cost-effective and fast way to conduct this research is to use online surveys; there are a number of brands out there that have free software packages that allow the fast collaboration of data which will be crucial to your business.
 When talking about market research, this Conjointly’s Time Series Analysis also happens to be a useful tool for market research, as it can help to identify trends in customer behavior and preferences over a certain period of time.
 This type of analysis can be used to make predictions about future customer demand and can provide insights into customer behavior that can be used to tailor marketing and product strategies.

 - Identify your business structure; learn the difference between companies, partnerships, sole traders, trusts etc. There are different legal and tax implications for each, so determining your structure early helps you avoid the confusion of sorting it later.